Making Beeswax Candles is Easy

 One method of making beeswax candles to create candles made from rolled sheets of beeswax.
-Often purchased in a beeswax candle kit – you receive sheets of beeswax and the appropriate sized wick.
+Often purchased in a rolled beeswax candle kit – you receive sheets of beeswax and the appropriate sized wick.

 A sheet of beeswax is wrapped tightly around the wick producing beautiful wax candles.
 This is a fun activity that makes a great gift.